alisadiq91/financeTracker/README.md

 * Google Fonts:

-    * Google fonts were used for both Roboto-condensed and Raleway fonts.
+    * Google fonts were used for both Uncial Antiqua and Crushed fonts.

 * Font Awesome:

-    * Font Awesome was used in the header and footer on each page, with social media links, app download links, and images alongside various captions and titles.
+    * Font Awesome was regularly on the website, in the header, footer, forms, and also the bootstrap buttons.

 * JQuery: